diemontufar/SentimentAnalyser/indexer/README.md

 ### Create and Configure: automatic option

 Alternatively, a bash script which performs the steps mentioned above is provided.
 You may want to execute it instead of running each line by yourself.
-However, be aware that you must have installed the River pluging before executig this script.
+However, be aware that you must have installed the River plugin before executing this script.

 ```sh
 $ ./configure_index.sh